 Talk about a gift from Mother Nature!
 Cane Creek Falls will blow you away.
 The best view you can get is from the bottom.
 Looking at the huge swimming hole and volume of water flowing down the rocks will leave you awestruck.
 Yes, the waterfall itself is impressive, but the swimming hole is what makes it so fun on a summer day.
 It’s big enough to swim, even if the water’s cold.
 The mist from the rushing falls and sunlight streaming through the trees on a clear day creates a mystical setting, and the sound is downright tranquil.

 Drive time from Nashville: 1 hour, 30 minutes

 Embrace your inner explorer and visit Foster Falls.
 Whether you’re looking to stay the night at one of the many different campsites or just see this beautiful waterfall perched in the woods, you won’t regret your trip.
 The hike is short and challenging, but the view from the bottom is simply spectacular.
-Foster Falls is great for a thrill or swimming around with plenty of rocks for cliff jumping.
-It’s also a prime rock climbing destination.
+Foster Falls is great for swimming around with plenty of rocks for sunbathing.
 When your day of fun in the sun comes to a close, pitch a tent at a campsite and cook up some food on one of the grills.

 Location: 82 Beach Road, Rock Island

 Drive time from Nashville: 1 hour, 20 minutes

 You’ve gotta make a trip to Twin Falls this summer.
 Pack a towel and lunch, because you’ll want to stay for a full day of swimming, kayaking and hiking.
 While most waterfalls flow over rocks, Twin Falls flows out of rocks.
 The water rushes from the crevices at a whopping height of 80 feet in two places, hence the name ‘Twin” Falls.

 Location: 24 Office Dr. S., Crossville